 Stingel v the Queen (1990) 171 CLR 312

 The ordinary person test is an objective threshold test.
 The High Court considered the ordinary person test in a series of decisions, culminating in Stingel v The Queen.
 The ordinary person test has two parts.
-The first part involves an assessment of the gravity of the provocation to the defendant.
-The second part of the test entails asking whether the provocation, so assessed, could have provoked an ordinary person to retaliate as the accused did.
+The first involves an assessment of the gravity of the provocation to the defendant.
+The second entails determining whether the provocation, so assessed, could have provoked an ordinary person to retaliate as the accused did.

 R v Sebo (2007) QCA 426

-A jury convicted the defendant, Sebo, of manslaughter instead of murder, after the defence of provocation was successfully raised.
-The facts of the case were that the 28 year old defendant killed his 16 year old girlfriend in a jealous rage by striking her head with great force with a steering wheel lock multiple times.
-The provocation in this case consisted of the deceased’s taunting the defendant about her relationships with other men, telling him that he was easy to cheat on and that she was not going to stop.
+A jury convicted the accused, Sebo, of manslaughter rather than murder, after the defence of provocation was successfully raised.
+In this case, 28 year old Sebo killed his 16 year old girlfriend in a jealous rage by striking her head with a steering wheel lock multiple times.
+The provocation in this case consisted of the deceased drunkenly taunting the defendant about her relationships with other men, telling him that he was easy to cheat on and that she was not going to stop.
 A sentence of 10 years imprisonment was imposed, with Sebo being eligible for parole after 8 years.

 Masciantonio v R (1995) 129 ALR 575

-In this case the lower courts did not allow the defence because Masciantonio lost self-control beyond that of an ordinary person in stabbing a helpless person after the initial altercation.
+In this case the lower courts did not allow the defence of provocation as Masciantonio lost self-control beyond that of an ordinary person in stabbing a helpless person after the initial altercation.
 However, a majority in the High Court of Australia held that it was not possible to draw a distinction between the initial altercation and the continued stabbing of the deceased.
-Therefore, they concluded that the defence of provocation should have been left to the jury and ordered a retrial.
+Therefore, their Honours’ concluded that the defence of provocation should have been left to the jury and ordered a retrial.

 Questions to think about ...